AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt8-combining-profiles.md

 ---
 layout: post
-title:  "Combining Clojure and ClojureScript Libraries - Part 8: A Single Jar"
+title:  "Combining Clojure and ClojureScript Libraries - Part 8: One Jar To Rule Them All"
 date:   2014-02-08 09:57:23
 categories: jekyll update
 ---